-Being an alpha doesn’t mean that you don’t give the dog love and affection, or bully it into submission.
-You become an alpha by displaying feats of leadership and an air of dominance.
-The general theory of being an alpha means that your dog has to work for something that he wants.
-Here are some of the steps an owner could do when starting out on an alpha training:
+Being a leader doesn’t mean that you don’t give the dog love and affection, or bully it into submission.
+You get your dog to think of you as the alpha dog by displaying feats of leadership and an air of dominance.
+The general theory of being the leader means that your dog has to work for something that he wants.
+Here are some of the steps an owner could do when starting out on this training:

 Control over feeding arrangements

 For example, your dog has to wait until you finish eating first before he even gets to eats his meal.
 Also, he must wait until you give him the permission to eat when the bowl is already presented before him.

 Control over toys